ISR Platform – Toxicity pilot study

 Human-based pilot study for early local toxicity assessment

-De-risk your injectable therapeutics with New Approach Methodology
+De-risk your injectable therapeutics with a New Approach Methodology

 Genoskin